Aravind386/Pizza_Sales_Analysis__PowerBI_Project/README.md

 Created an interactive sales trend dashboard for the Pizza Sales Report project.

-Utilized SQL queries to extract valuable insights from the data.
+Utilized Power Bi to extract valuable insights from the data.

 Applied data manipulation techniques, including DAX measures, to enhance data analysis and reporting.